So many kids are getting COVID-19, AISD is offering online school help

 “Thank you for your email.
 I am helping a campus as a substitute teacher today and will have intermittent access to email,” read an away message for an AISD communications employee when KXAN reached out.

-“My son said that… his vice-principal is having to substitute into classrooms because a lot of the teachers have been absent with it,” Christian said.
+“My son said that his vice principal is having to substitute in classrooms, because a lot of the teachers have been absent with it,” Christian said.

 Parents can sign up for tutoring support here.

 This is a developing story.
-KXAN’s Tahera Rahman will have more @ 6 p.m.
+KXAN’s Tahera Rahman will have more at 6 p.m.